smcgregor/privly-seamless-posting-documentation/README.md

    >
    > `javascripts/content_scripts/posting.*.js`
    >
-   > The content script is splitted into several files for better readibility.
+   > The content script is split into several files for better readability.

-   The content script mainly:
+   The content scripts:
-   - Creates a Privly button at the top-right corner when user focus on an editable element in the host page (`posting.button.js`).
+   - Create a Privly button at the top-right corner when user focus on an editable element in the host page (`posting.button.js`).
    - Provides tooltip (`Clicks to enable Privly posting`) when user hovers on the button (`posting.tooltip.js`)
    - Creates the iframe of privly-application seamless-posting view (`app`) when user clicks the button (`posting.app.js`)
    - Inserts Privly link into the original editable element (`target`) after the view in iframe creates a Privly link (`posting.target.js`)
    - Provides a dropdown menu (`TTLSelect`) when user hovers on the button after enabling seamless-posting (`posting.ttlselect.js`)
-   - Destroys the iframe if user clicks button again (`posting.app.js`)
+   - Destroys the iframe if user clicks the button again (`posting.app.js`)

-   Notice that most of the feature above involve more than one content script file.
+   Notice that most of the features above involve more than one content script file.
 See implementation section below for details.

 2. Seamless-posting background script